xueshibing/stratum-mining-litecoin/README.md

 stratum-mining-litecoin
 ==============

-Basic implementation of litecoin mining pool using Stratum mining protocol.
+A Basic implementation of litecoin mining pool using Stratum mining protocol.
+It will be compatible with mmfCE-ng.

-This fork includes database optimisations for MySQL and password hashing using a salt.

-This fork is currently in testing.
-Please let me know if there is anything broken.
+This fork is still in development.
+Many features may be broken.
+Please report any broken features or issues.

 Installation Instructions can be found in the INSTALL